chat icon

 Unfortunately, cell signal dead zones are a familiar headache for school administrations.
 Dense construction materials like stone, concrete, and energy-efficient glass all interfere with cellular signal.
 Even a building close to a cell tower may have no reception inside.

-Sometimes the cell signal itself may cause connection issues.
+Sometimes the cell signal itself may be causing the connection issues.
 As carriers develop and deploy the latest generation of C-band and millimeter wave 5G frequencies, they trade distance for signal strength and speed.
 These frequencies provide unparalleled speeds, but they can’t reach far from the tower.

 Fortunately, cellular signal repeater systems can bridge these gaps in coverage to provide reliable cell signal across an entire campus.
 And because a connected campus is a safe campus, a number of state and federal grant programs can help schools purchase and install a repeater system.